andrii-korotkov/help-for-ukraine.github.io/index.md

 * Nova Ukraine.
 It's a 501(c)3 non-profit, dedicated to strengthening a civil society in Ukraine focused and providing a humanitarian aid.
 * Razom for Ukraine.
 It's a 501(c)3 non-profit, focused on supporting building a prosperous democratic society in Ukraine, providing critical medical supplies and amplifying voices of Ukrainians.
 * Revived Soldiers Ukraine.
 It's a non-profit, focused on providing aid to Ukrainian people, including medical rehabilitation of soldiers.
+* Ukrainian American Coordinating Council.
+It's a non-profit, representative body for Ukrainian Americans and people of Ukrainian descent.
+They are raising funds for helmets and armory vests.